How to Turn Tough Conversations Into Learning Opportunities

 10. Remember that expressing anger just makes you more angry

 ...because it reinforces your position that you’re right and the other person is wrong.
-Instead, notice your anger and use it as a signal of what needs to change.
+Instead, notice your anger and use it as a signal of what needs to change, and take constructive action.
 For instance, rather than throwing a tantrum because the kids aren’t helping around the house, use your anger as a motivator to implement a new system of chores – one they help design -- that will help prevent the situation in the future.

-11. Wait until there's been a reconnection before you ask the child to come up with a repair plan.
+11. Wait until there's been a reconnection before you ask your child to come up with a repair plan.

 For instance, if your child has ruptured the trust between you, he has some repair work to do.
 But he won't be be motivated to do that until he sees the cost of his actions.
 First connect.
 Then brainstorm repair with him.